CSGuides/grad-job-guide/_jobs/general.md

   get along capitally, especially as compared to all other schools, which are plagued by infighting and competition.</p></details>

+- **International Industrial Research Labs**:
+  This category includes institutions like the
+  CISPA Helmholtz Center for Information Security (in Germany), Max Planck Institutes (in Germany), and the
+  National Institute for Research in Digital Science and Technology (INRIA in France).
+  These institutions are perhaps more likely to be state-affiliated than US labs, but just as with US labs, their finances, and thus the freedom and quality of life they afford, wax and wane over time.
+  In addition, we note that a number of larger research organizations, like Google and Microsoft, have labs in other countries (e.g., the UK, Canada, China, India, etc.).
+  All of the caveats about Non-US US-Like Research Academia apply.

 - **Non-US Research Academia**: This includes institutions like ENS in France, Oxford in the UK and Tsinghua in China.
 These schools may not conduct classes in English, usually have different promotion and tenure